DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 Silence again.
 Then—a shift.
 The ground beneath them rippled—not water, not sand, but language, twisting into glyphs neither had seen before.
-Auren took another step.
+Kaelen took another step.
 His sword gleamed—its cracks glowing like burning scripture.
 The Unfired raised a hand.
 It dripped clay, but did not shake.
 The Kiln had discarded both of them.
 But now, something new was forming.